 Active Condition |

-Only the currently selected condition |
+Only the currently selected condition. |

 |

-All in Phase |
+All in Step |

-All conditions in the current step |
+All conditions in the current step. |

 |